Spots colocalization (ComDet)

 If you want detection to be performed in some specific region instead of whole image, select some ROI using any ImageJ ROI selection tools before launching plugin:

-Detection and colocalization in 2 channels
+Detection and colocalization in multi-channel image (two or more channels)

 There is an additional parameter in case of colocalization: maximum distance between spots' centers.
 It defines at what distance (in pixels) two spots in different channels are considered to be localized.